-Great River School offers healthy meals each day from CKC (Caravan Kids Catering).
-Our catering company will be providing partially organic, local when possible, hot meals daily.
-Lunch costs $4.00 and must be prepaid.
+Great River School offers healthy meals each day from Done Right Foods.
+Our catering company will be providing cold lunches daily.
+Regular and vegetarian lunch costs $4.00 and gluten free lunch costs $5.
+Both must be prepaid by the 20th of each month.
 You will receive a monthly statement or a bill when your account balance reaches $20, whichever comes first.
 If your child(ren) qualify for free or reduced-price meals.
 Reduced price is $.40 for lunch.
-“Reduced-price” breakfasts are served at no charge.

 To apply for free or reduced-price school meals, complete the Application for Free and Reduced Lunch Benefits following the instructions.
 A new application must be submitted each year.
 Your application also helps our school qualify for additional education funds and discounts.
 Return your completed Application for Educational Benefits to: Deb Keefe, Front Office Coordinator.Who can get free or reduced-price meals?
 Children in households participating in Food Support(SNAP), Minnesota Family Investment Program (MFIP), or Food Distribution Program on Indian Reservations (FDPIR) and foster children can get free school meals without reporting household income.
 Also, children can get free or reduced-price meals if their household income is within the maximum income shown for the household size.
 An application must be submitted each school year.

 Frequently Asked Questions